Latest shift to tech leaves Cathie Wood's ARKK in the cold

 Despite ARK’s losses, investors appear to be sticking with Cathie Wood.
 The ARK Innovation fund brought in slightly more than $521 million in new inflows during the week ended July 21, its largest weekly gain since June 23, according to Lipper data.

-At the same time, Wood earlier this month pared holdings of big Chinese companies such as Alibaba (9988.HK), Tencent (0700.HK) and JD.com (9618.HK) amid government crackdowns in the sector.
-That move has so far proven prescient - shares of Alibaba are down 13% for the month, while shares of Tencent are down nearly 24% over the same time. read more
+At the same time, Wood earlier this month pared holdings of big Chinese companies such as Alibaba, Tencent and JD.com amid government crackdowns in the sector.
+That move has so far proven prescient - shares of Alibaba are down 13% for the month, while shares of Tencent are down nearly 24% over the same time.

 Our Standards: The Thomson Reuters Trust Principles.